What is the second largest country in South America? The total area of South America extends to 17,835,252 km² divided across 12 countries.

 Gran Hotel Viena

-The Gran Hotel Viena lies at Cordoba.
-The hotel was built in 1940 with the only aim of hosting many guests from Europe.
-The surroundings of the hotel were affected by flooding in 1977.
+The Gran Hotel Viena is located in Cordoba.
+It was built in 1940 with the sole aim of hosting many European guests.
+In 1977, flooding affected the hotel’s surroundings.

 The government sorted the situation by granting affected families refuge at the deserted hotel.
-The elated families found their newfound happiness was short-lived after noticing other inhabitants in the house.
+After noticing other inhabitants in the house, the elated families found their newfound happiness was short-lived.

 Witnesses confirm seeing some ghosts in the hotel.
 Some people saw the ghost of the first security guard withholding keys at home.
 The other ghost is thought to be his lover, who mysteriously disappeared the year the hotel was constructed.